 Kansas City, MO

-In Kansas City, the National Security Campus employs more than 2,500 engineers, technicians, skilled trades workers and support personnel dedicated to the national security mission.
+The Kansas City National Security Campus employs more than 2,600 engineers, technicians, skilled trades workers and support personnel dedicated to the national security mission.
 The modern, state-of-the-art campus encompasses 1.5-million-square-feet of advanced manufacturing, office and laboratory space.
-As one of the only LEED® (Leadership in Energy and Environmental Design) Gold-rated manufacturing and engineering facilities in the U.S., the National Security Campus is recognized for its design, construction, planned operation, and maintenance by satisfying detailed requirements that lead to a healthier environment for the building occupants, the neighborhood, the larger community, and the general environment.
+As one of the only LEED® (Leadership in Energy and Environmental Design) Gold-rated manufacturing and engineering facilities in the U.S., the KC NSC is recognized for its design, construction, planned operation, and maintenance by satisfying detailed requirements that lead to a healthier environment for the building occupants, the neighborhood, the larger community, and the general environment.
 The campus showcases environmentally friendly features and innovative space management.
 Its award-winning design reflects the scientific nature of our work to support national security throughout the campus while inspiring and celebrating our manufacturing and engineering culture.

 In 2015, Kansas City was named a best city for job opportunities and employee satisfaction in a survey